harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/3-use-cloud-integration.md

 The **Cloud Integration** page displays the existing connectors for the Kubernetes clusters and the cloud accounts.
 2. Click **New Cluster/Cloud account.**
 3. Click **Advanced**.
-4. See [Add a Kubernetes Cluster Connector](../../../platform/7_Connectors/add-a-kubernetes-cluster-connector.md) for instructions on creaset-up-cost-visibility-for-kubernetes.mdmanagement/set-up-cost-visibility-for-kubernetes.md).
+4. For further instructions, go to [Add a Kubernetes Cluster Connector](../../../platform/7_Connectors/add-a-kubernetes-cluster-connector.md) and [Set up CCM for Kubernetes](set-up-cost-visibility-for-kubernetes.md).

 ## Creating the Kubernetes connector using the Quick Create option